jcervas/redistricting/TN-House-2022/readme.md

 ---
 Failing to split Shelby County creates population pressures throughout the rest of the state.
 The effect of not splitting Shelby County is to favor non-urban areas.

-Counsel has asked me to prepare a report after creating demostrative plans adhering to the following criteria:
+Counsel has asked me to prepare a report after creating demonstrative plans adhering to the following criteria:

 1. Shelby County should have exactly 13 or 14 house districts.
 No portion of Shelby County should be combined with any adjacent county in creating a district.